Coulomb Gas and Sine-Gordon Model in Arbitrary Dimension: Functional RG study of the SG model

 Let us emphasize that only the exact RG flow with the inclusion of the wave function renormalization is suitable for the determination of the IR fixed point since the perturbative (truncated) RG equations are non-singular \cite{trunc_rg_sg}.
 Thus any previous attempts based on perturbation theory \cite{trunc_rg_sg} or by the usage of the local potential approximation \cite{d3_sg,d3_sg_direct,d4_sg} were unable to determine the IR behavior in a reliable manner.
 Furthermore, the exact RG flow changes the position of the non-trivial fixed point obtained for $d=1$.
-Indeed, for $b=2$, linearized RG equations \eq{lin_d1_u}, \eq{lin_d1_z} result in $1/{\tilde z}_{\star} = 2^{10/3}\approx 10.08$ and $\bar{u}_{\star} = {\tilde u}_{\star}/(2 \sqrt{{\tilde z}_{\star}}) = 2/\sqrt{15} \approx 0.52$ which have been modified by the exact RG, see \fig{d1_flow}.
-Similarly, the turning point of the $d=3$ case determined by the exact RG coincides with that of the linearized RG which is $1/{\tilde z}_{\star} = 4 (3\pi)^{2/3} \approx 41.9$ only for small $\bar{u}$, see \fig{d3_flow}.
-Finally, let us mention that the comparison of exact and perturbative (linearized) RG flow can be used for optimizing the renormalization schemes.
-For $d=1$ and $b=1$ the non-trivial fixed point determined by the linearized RG ($1/{\tilde z}_{\star} = 16$ and $\bar{u}_{\star} = {\tilde u}_{\star} = 4/\sqrt{5}\approx 1.79$) is out of the range of validity of the exact flow ($\bar{u}_{k} = {\tilde u}_{k}\leq 1$), hence it represents a drawback on the applicability of the RG scheme $ b=1$ for $d\neq 2$ dimensions.
+Indeed, for $b=2$, linearized RG equations \eq{lin_d1_u}, \eq{lin_d1_z} result in $1/{\tilde z}_{\star} = 2^{10/3}\approx 10.08$ and $\bar{u}_{\star} = {\tilde u}_{\star}/(2 \sqrt{{\tilde z}_{\star}}) \approx 0.23$ which have been modified by the exact RG, see \fig{d1_flow}.
+Similarly, the turning point of the $d=3$ case determined by the exact RG coincides with that of the linearized RG which is $1/{\tilde z}_{\star} = 4 (6\pi)^{4/5} \approx 41.9$ only for small $\bar{u}$, see \fig{d3_flow}.
+For $d=2$ dimensions the critical value $1/\tilde z_c = \beta_c^2 = 8\pi$ which separates the phases of the model (see \fig{d2_flow}) is found to be scheme-independent.
+The comparison of exact and perturbative (linearized) RG flow can be used for optimizing the renormalization schemes.